Step 1. Please have an

 Note: A

-bio-related application requires detailed review
+bio-related application requires a detailed review

-by our attorneys and scientists/technical advisors,
+process by our attorneys and science/technical advisors

-thus is subject to a surcharge.
+and is subject to a surcharge.
 As a

 sequence listing must be filed as a separate